Learning Objectives Repository - Sysadmin

 • Required columns: ID, ParentID, Title, Description, Type (exact spelling required)

-The file uses a hierarchical structure where each row represents one element, and the ParentID column links elements to their parent level.
+The XLSX file uses a hierarchical structure in which each row represents one element.
+The ParentID column links each element to its parent level in the hierarchy.

 ColumnDescriptionRequired